SILVER BULLETS BASEBALL CARDS

 Through the 1970s and 80s, wax packs and the increasing rarity factor drove innovation.
 Brands experimented with true chromium, refractors, and more complex foil stamps in the form of “Sp” and higher numbering parallel issues meant to dazzle collectors.
 The definition of a modern “silver bullet” card had crystallized by this point.

-Read also: SAINT LOUIS CARDINALS BASEBALL CARDS
+Read also: DOES WALMART HAVE BASEBALL CARDS IN STORES

 Inflation, Grading, and New Heights